 The Proper Habitat

 You need a lot of space in your home to own a snapping turtle.
-Baby turtles needs a huge tank no smaller than 50 or 60 gallons.
+Baby turtles need a huge tank, no smaller than 50 or 60 gallons.
 As your snapping turtle matures, you’ll need to increase its tank size up to 250+ gallons.
 These animals can grow to weigh as much as 25 pounds or more.
 Ideally, you’d keep your snapping turtle in a fenced-in outdoor pond.
 If you live in a tiny apartment, this is not the right pet for you.

 - See Also: 1 Turtle Species Found in Germany